 The school has the legal right to exclude any child from school if he/she is ill or has an infection that is contagious.
 This school system will adhere to the restrictions and regulations concerning contagious diseases issued by the Wis.
-State Board of Health.
-Below are examples of the most common reasons for exclusion:
+State Board of Health, as well as be consistent with the most recent CDC recommendations and guidelines.